Aryan18107/HR-ANALYTICS-DASHBOARD-POWER-BI/README.md

  The transformed data was loaded into Power BI for visualization and analysis.

 ## **Performance Indicators (KPIs)** –
-1.Count of employees
+1. Count of employees
-2.Attrition figures
+2. Attrition figures
-3.Attrition rate
+3. Attrition rate
-4.Average age of employees
+4. Average age of employees
-5.Average salary of employees
+5. Average salary of employees
-6.Average year of employees at the company.
+6. Average year of employees at the company

 ## **Dashboard**